roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-01 ****** bydawn1958© Sarge smiled at his hapless guest, secure in the knowledge that the junta would reward him richly for securing Rodney's certification that the elections were properly carried out.
+Sarge smiled at his hapless guest, secure in the knowledge that the junta would reward him richly for securing Rodney's certification that the elections were properly carried out.
 What Sarge hadn't expected was Michelle being such an extraordinary woman, which turned out to be a fantastic bonus.

  Rodney would never forget Sarge's parting words.
 "I never met white woman who fuck like that.
 Your wife... she squirms on big black cocks, no?
 She make good Blackman whore."
 Sarge leaned forward grinning broadly at the hapless husband.
 "We not hurt her, just fuck her," he whispered in a sure, steady voice.
 "Whore likes big black cock.
 Whore wants belly full of black cum."
 Sarge patted his belly and roared, "Sarge can hardly wait for her belly to swell; Sarge love getting white woman pregnant!"